ttezel/snake/readme.md

  *Implement code to find a path from the starting position to the exit position using

 *Breath-First Search
 *Depth-First Search
 *Alternate (A*) Search.
-For the A*
-Search, you must define an appropriate heuristic function, and justify your choice.
+For the Alternate Search, you must define an appropriate heuristic function, and justify your choice.
 Your implementation should output information about the search, including the complete path, its cost, and the number of nodes explored (or squares checked) before finding it.